trimstray/the-book-of-secret-knowledge/README.md

 - they can make dd is not a disk destroyer
 - they know that `#!/usr/bin/env bash` superior to `#!/bin/bash`
 - they know that `su -` logs in completely as root
-- they love the old admin nix-world world
+- they love the old admin nix-world

 ## Ninja Admins Collection